Vegas Stats & Information Network

-Vegas Stats & Information Network (VSiN) is an American sports betting radio network and streaming television channel.
-Founded in 2017 by the family of sportscaster Brent Musburger, VSIN broadcasts from their studios at the South Point Casino on the Las Vegas Strip, and the Circa Resort & Casino Sportsbook studios on Fremont Street in Las Vegas, Nevada.
+Vegas Stats & Information Network (VSiN) is an American sports betting radio network and streaming television channel owned by Musburger Media.
+Founded in 2017 by the family of sportscaster Brent Musburger, VSIN broadcasts from studios at the Circa Resort & Casino and The D, both located on Fremont Street in Las Vegas, Nevada.

 VSiN programming is carried via its own website, as well as other over-the-top services.
-VSiN also syndicates its programming via local regional sports networks and radio stations, and is also available through Dish Network, packaged specifically with the channel suite of Racetrack Television Network.
+VSiN also syndicates its programming via local regional sports networks and radio stations.